CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 From: rocker/geospatial:4.2.2
 ```

 Then there is a section called `%post` where you put the additional commands to make the image just like you need it.
 For example, if we wanted to install the R package `cowsay`, we would use:

 ```
 %post
-    apt-get update -y     # command to update existing packages apt-get install -y \  # command to install building tools we may need build-essential \
+    DEBIAN_FRONTEND=noninteractive  # disables interactive prompts and uses defaults instead chmod 777 /tmp                  # ensures tmp directory can be used for installing packages apt-get update -y               # command to update existing packages apt-get install -y \            # command to install building tools we may need build-essential \
             cmake \
             g++ \